banerjek/folio_circrules_test/README.md

 # 4. Confirm It Loaded

 - The extension should now appear in the extensions list
-- If the extension provides a UI:
 - Click the puzzle icon in Chrome
 - You will need to give it permissions for every FOLIO site you want to run it on
 - Pin the extension if desired
-  - Open and test its functionality

 # 5. Troubleshooting